IBM-Watson/nutch-indexer-discovery/README.md

 Actual Crawling Procedure
 -------------------------

 1. Generate a new set of URLs to fetch.
-This is is based on both the injected URLs as well as outdated URLs in the Nutch crawl db.
+This is based on both the injected URLs as well as outdated URLs in the Nutch crawl db.

   ```bash
   $projectDir/build/apache-nutch-2.3.1/runtime/local/bin/nutch generate -topN 5